GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 #### Comms at the Assess phase

-Updates and real-time chat should continue as above (updates on the GitHub issue, chat in Slack or Google Hangouts, and update to open Statuspage incident if applicable).
+Updates and real-time chat should continue as above (updates on the GitHub issue, chat in Slack or Google Hangouts, and update to open StatusPage incident if applicable).

 ### Remediate Phase